mdascenzo/hpc-workflows/README.md

 ### Resources:

 The analysis resources directory (resource_dir) contains alignment and annotation files required by the analysis.
-Currently this is located on
+Currently this is located on1:
 ```
 /Precyte1/stage/resources
 ```